+\$2,000,000 aggregate.

-Coverage Commercial General Liability (including personal injury, death, and property damage) Limits \$2,000,000 per occurrence; \$2,000,000 general aggregate per policy year; \$2,000,000 product and completed operations aggregate limit per policy year.
-Personal and Advertising Injury \$1,000,000 each occurrence.
-Umbrella Liability \$2,000,000 aggregate.
-Automobile Insurance covering all owned, non-owned, and hired automobiles Bodily injury liability limits of \$1,000,000 each person and \$1,000,000 per accident; property damage liability limits of \$1,000,000 per accident.
+Automobile Insurance covering all owned, nonowned, and hired automobiles Bodily injury liability limits of \$1,000,000 each person and \$1,000,000 per accident; property damage liability limits of \$1,000,000 per accident.
 Or \$2,000,000 combined single limit.

-Workers Compensation as required by laws of the State of Hawai'i Insurance to include Employer's Liability.
-Such coverage shall apply to all employees of the CONTRACTOR and (in case any sub- contractor fails to provide adequate similar protection for all its employees) to all employees of sub-contractors Professional Liability (Errors and Omissions) \$1,000,000 per claim \$2,000,000 annual aggregate a.
+Workers Compensation as required by laws of the State of Hawai'i

+Insurance to include Employer's Liability.
+Such coverage shall apply to all employees of the CONTRACTOR and (in case any subcontractor fails to provide adequate similar protection for all its employees) to all employees of sub-contractors

+Professional Liability (Errors and Omissions)

+\$1,000,000 per claim \$2,000,000 annual aggregate

+- a.
 The State of Hawai'i, the OHA, its elected and appointed officials, employees, and volunteers shall be named added as additional insured with respect to occurrences during or in connection with the performance of this contract.
-Before the effective date of this contract, the CONTRACTOR agrees to provide the OHA with certificate(s) of insurance necessary to satisfy the OHA that the insurance requirements of this contract have been complied with and to keep such certificate(s) on deposit with the OHA during the entire term of this contract.
+Before the effective date of this contract, the CONTRACTOR agrees to provide the OHA with certificate(s) of insurance necessary to satisfy the OHA that the insurance provision of this contract have been complied with and to keep such certificate(s) on deposit with the OHA during the entire term of this contract.
 The minimum insurance required shall be in full compliance with the Hawai'i Insurance Code throughout the entire term of the contract, including supplemental contracts, and shall be written by a company authorized to do business in the State of Hawai'i and rated no less than an AM Best rating of A- VIII.
 The Offeror and its carriers agree to waive their rights of subrogation with respect to any claims covered, or which should have been covered, by valid and collectible insurance, including any deductibles or self-insurance maintained thereunder.
-Upon request by the OHA, the Offeror shall furnish a copy of the policy or policies that satisfy the insurance requirements of this contract.
+Upon request by the OHA, the Offeror shall furnish a copy of the policy or policies that satisfy the insurance requirements of this contract. - b.
+Failure of the Offeror to provide and keep in force such insurance shall be regarded as a material default under this contract, entitling the OHA to exercise any or all the remedies provided in this contract for default of the Offeror. - c.
+The procuring of such required policy or policies of insurance shall not be construed to limit the Offeror's liability hereunder or to fulfill the indemnification provisions and requirements of this contract.
+Notwithstanding said policy or policies of insurance, the Offeror shall be obliged for the full and total amount of damage, injury, or loss cause by negligence or neglect connected with this contract.